Colombia

 - Repressed 0 - 49.9.

-Colombia has good general economics statistics, also at the DANE site.
-The central bank, the Banco de le República Colombiana, has a well-organized statistical section with time-series concentrating on financial sector indicators.
+Colombia has good general economics statistics, also at the Banco de la Republica Colombia site.
+It has a well-organized statistical section with time-series concentrating on financial sector indicators.